Share this post

 Tableau’s new tool, Ask Data, is a natural language processor that allows users to ask questions in plain language and get answers about their data in the form of a visualization.

-This kind of natural language processing is something we’re very familiar with at AnswerRocket, and we’re excited to jump into the conversation that’s been generated in the aftermath of Ask Data’s arrival.
+Since this natural language technology is something we’re very familiar with at AnswerRocket, we’re excited to jump into the conversation that’s been generated in the aftermath of Ask Data’s arrival.

 So what exactly is the natural language processing that Tableau’s Ask Data has us talking about?

-Natural language is the difference between typing “sales, 2017, category” and asking “what were sales in 2017 by category?”
+NLP deviates from the historical use of keywords in analytics platforms.
+The difference is between typing “sales, q1, category” and asking “what were sales in q1 by category?”

-For businesses who want analytics platforms with accessible AI, this difference is key.
-We suspect you’ll see more natural language tools in the future, and historical natural language processors will continue to advance.
+For businesses who want analytics platforms with accessible AI, this understanding of intention is key.

-When it comes to selecting a solution or engaging with the conversation around these tools, it’s important to understand what natural language processing means in the context of business.
+When it comes to selecting a solution or engaging with the conversation around these tools, it’s important to understand what natural language processing means in the context of practical, every day business operations.

 So let’s talk about why natural language is important and what questions to ask when you’re considering a platform.